Cathedral of The Isles

 The Cathedral of the Isles and Collegiate Church of the Holy Spirit is a Category A listed cathedral of the Scottish Episcopal Church in the town of Millport on the Isle of Cumbrae.
 It is one of the two cathedrals of the Diocese of Argyll and the Isles, the other being St John's Cathedral in Oban.
-From 2021 the office of Provost has been held by Keith Riglin, Bishop of Argyll and The Isles.
+From 2024 the office of Provost has been held by David Railton, Bishop of Argyll and The Isles.

 History

 George Boyle, 6th Earl of Glasgow, was benefactor of the cathedral and the associated theological college and commissioned William Butterfield to design the building.
-Butterfield was one of the great architects of the Gothic revival and also designed St Ninian's Cathedral in Perth.
+Butterfield was one of the great architects of the Gothic Revival and also designed St Ninian's Cathedral in Perth.
 Construction finished in 1849 and the cathedral opened in 1851 as a collegiate church.
 The Chapel of the College of the Holy Spirit was raised to the status of a cathedral in 1876.